Saltwater People work with Aboriginal and Torres Strait Islander artists to centre Indigenous knowledge in our strategic communication design.

 Our Directors, Richard Seden and Bianca Barling-Seden met whilst working in Yirrkala, North East Arnhem Land.
 Our son Malo was also born on Yolngu country in 2O13.

-Together the Barling Seden family are committed to reducing racism through shared practise, you can find out more about their family story by listening here.
+Together the Barling Seden family are committed to reducing racism through shared practise, you can learn more about their family story by listening here.